Query-farm/rapidfuzz/docs/README.md

 # RapidFuzz Extension for DuckDB

-This `rapidfuzz` extension adds high-performance fuzzy string matching functions to DuckDB, powered by the RapidFuzz C++ library.
+This `rapidfuzz` extension adds high-performance fuzzy string matching and string edit distance functions to DuckDB, powered by the RapidFuzz C++ library.

 ## Installation